Ryde or Die, Bitch

-"Ryde or Die, Bitch", (also known by its clean title, "Ryde or Die, Chick"), is the lead single released from The LOX's second album, We Are the Streets.
-The song was produced by Brian Kidd and featured him and Eve.
+"Ryde or Die, Bitch" (also known by its clean title, "Ryde or Die, Chick") is the lead single released from The Lox's second album, We Are the Streets.
+The song was produced by Timbaland and featured Eve.
 It was the most successful single from the album, peaking at 73 on the US Billboard Hot 100, 27 on the Hot R&B/Hip-Hop Songs and 22 on the Hot Rap Singles.